openshift/openshift-ansible/roles/openshift_node/README.md

-OpenShift Node
+Atomic Enterprise Node
 ==============

-OpenShift Node service installation
+Atomic Enterprise Node service installation

 Requirements
 ------------

-One or more OpenShift Master servers.
+One or more Atomic Enterprise Master servers.

 A RHEL 7.1 host pre-configured with access to the rhel-7-server-rpms, rhel-7-server-extras-rpms, and rhel-7-server-ose-3.0-rpms repos.